wolfhound115/habit-app/README.md

 The following usernames are accounts pre-populated with simulated data (the password for each account is: dummypassword)
 ```
--eshwar (superuser admin account which can also access http://127.0.0.1:8000/admin to view the database)
+- eshwar (superuser admin account which can also access http://127.0.0.1:8000/admin to view the database)
--erik
+- erik
--OctavioTheBest
+- OctavioTheBest
--ellyphant
+- ellyphant
--jacorncob
+- jacorncob
--jojams
+- jojams
--thejustin
+- thejustin
--win_ngo1
+- win_ngo1
 ```

 ## Features